Music Secondary Education, Bachelor of Music Education

 Before being accepted to student teaching, the following criteria must be met:

-- All major coursework, with the exception of MUS 200, must be completed within the six years prior to student teaching.
+- All Major Requirements must be completed within the six years prior to student teaching.

 Arizona Teacher Certification